Automattic/newspack-post-image-downloader/README.md

 ### -- skip (exclude) relative URLs from downloading

 Optional.
-Unless `--do-not-download-root-relative-urls` and `--do-not-download-protocol-relative-urls` flags are set, the command will automatically download relative image URLs by prepending the `--default-image-host-and-schema` or `https:` protocol to them.
+Unless `--do-not-download-root-relative-urls` and `--do-not-download-protocol-relative-urls` flags are set, the command will automatically download relative image URLs by prepending the `--default-host-and-schema` or `https:` protocol to them.

 ### -- full-size image downloading